pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

    the initial guess is zero (beginning of a simulation) or if the solver fails with ``-bp_snes_ksp_ew``.

+..
+Maybe mention that setting -bp_snes_ksw_ew_rtol0 to a smaller value may make the solver more robust.

 Some simulations may benefit from using a direct solver on the coarse MG level.
 For example, the following would use MUMPS_ on the coarse grid: